rohan-bansal/Fantasia/README.md

 ### In the Future

-- Different Classes (Rogue, Mage, Bard, etc.)
+- Different Classes (Rogue Thief, Bard, Treasure Hunter, etc.)
 - Graphics :D
+- Support for File Saving

 ### _Changes made regularly to the .java file, finished program will be a .jar_